-Up to the end of December 2014 a total of 200 representations supporting the proposal both in principle and in respect of the specific benefits that the proposal would generate in the locale.
+Up to the end of December 2014 a total of 173 representations supporting the proposal both in principle and in respect of the specific benefits that the proposal would generate in the locale had been received.
 Representations in support have continued to be received the final number of which will be reported when the application is presented for determination.